Why to get a smart phone — August 10, 2010

 Wodehouse sitting in a suit, hunched over somewhat, or maybe sitting Indian-style, elbows on knees, looking to his right at the camera.
 It's hard to see in this image, but it's as though we're viewing Wodehouse through many very fine Venetian blinds.

 I finally got around to reading Wodehouse!
 I’ve not known where to start for so many years, and as I’ve mentioned before I’m highly sensitive to the first book I read by an author.
-If it’s a terrible book — if, say, I’d started my Philip Roth career with the quite awful [book: Plot Against America] — I’m likely never to read anything by that author again.
+If it’s a terrible book — if, say, I’d started my Philip Roth career with the quite awful Plot Against America — I’m likely never to read anything by that author again.
 I was concerned that the same would happen with Wodehouse.

 I needn’t have feared.
 My sense, after reading this absolutely delightful story, novel, and autobiographical-essay anthology, is that the bulk of Wodehouse’s stories are essentially the same and are all pure joy.
 It’s not fair to call Wodehouse a “one-trick pony,” because the real trick that makes all his stories work is an effortless command of English prose.
 It’s just that the skeleton of the stories, if this anthology is any indication, is more or less the same.
 I couldn’t have been happier during the hours I spent in Wodehouse’s company.